Yelp/nrtsearch/docs/mapping.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * TEXT
 The tradition field for full-text content.
 Text fields are best suited for unstructured but human-readable content.
-Content of this field can be tokenized and analyzed.
+Content of this field will be tokenized and analyzed.

 Object types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^